fncokg/pandoc-tex-numbering/README.md

 # Development

+## Basic Structure of the Filter

+If you want to extend the filter or understand the core logic of the filter, before and while reading the source code, you may want to read this.

+`pandoc-tex-numbering` is designed with an OOP style to support a flexible and extensible formatting system.
+The core objects are as follows:
+- `Formater` objects: represents a specific **formatting logic**.
+It defines all possible formats of a specific type of item.
+    - Data: a series of format presets (a dict mapping format names to a fstring or a callable)
+    - Usage: call with a detailed `nums` list to generate the formatted string.
+- `Numbering` objects: represents a specific **numbering identity**, i.e. an unique item which can be referred to.
+    - Data: numbering information of the item (a `nums` list per se), its corresponding formater object and other metadata (e.g. captions).
+    - Usage:
+        - Generate formatted string: built-in format presets (`ref`, `cref`, `Cref`, `src`) of this item can be accessed directly by calling the corresponding property of the numbering object (e.g. `num_obj.ref`).
+        - Compare: two numbering objects can be directly compared based on the `nums` list.
+- `NumberingState` object: core object to manage the numbering of all items in the document.
+It mangages numbering increment, reset, generate new `Numberintg` objects and assign proper `Formater` objects to them.
+    - Data: current numbering information of all types of items, and formater objects for all types of items.
+    - Usage:
+        - Increment numbering: call `next_{item_type}` method to increment the numbering of a specific type of item (numbering reset will be handled automatically).
+        - Get current (newest) numbering objects of a specific type: call `current_{item_type}` method to get the current numbering object of a specific type.

+The core logic of the `pandoc-tex-numbering` filter can be roughly illustrated as follows:
+1. Prepare the global settings and variables (`prepare` function).
+2. Construct the Formater objects for various types of items: figures, tables, equations, sections, theorems, etc. (`prepare` function).
+3. Initialize a core NumberingState object (`doc.num_state`) with the Formater objects  (`prepare` function).
+4. Walk through the document to construct the reference dictionary (`doc.ref_dict`) (a series of `find_label_{item_type}` functions):
+    - Call `next_{item_type}` method of the NumberingState object to increment the numbering of a specific type of item.
+    - Save the `Numbering` object to the reference dictionary (`doc.ref_dict`) with the label as the key.
+    - Modify some *inplace numbering* elements with `num.src` (e.g. add numbering to the caption of a figure, add numbering to the math block).
+5. Walk through the document again to replace all references with the formatted strings (mainly `labels2refs` function).
+6. Finalize the document (`finalize` function):
+    - Wrap the math blocks and some tables with div elements to add identifiers.
+    - Export the reference dictionary to a json file if needed.
+    - Clean up the global variables.

 ## Custom Non-Arabic Numbers Support

 Currently, the filter supports only Chinese non-arabic numbers.
 If you want to support other languages, you can modify the `lang_num.py` file.
 For example, if you want to support the non-arabic numbers in the language `foo`, you can: